 Empower your employees to protect their own health and the health of their co-workers by providing what they need to stay safe, including:

-Facemasks and gloves If possible, provide your employees with facemasks and gloves or encourage them to bring their own.
-Ensure that your employees adhere to the local government’s guidelines such as wearing facemasks whilst at work.
+If possible, provide your employees with facemasks and gloves—or encourage them to bring their own.
+Require employees to wear facemasks and gloves in accordance with the guidance of government public health authorities.

-Paid time off Encourage employees to stay home and seek medical care if they feel ill or have COVID-19 symptoms by providing sufficient paid sick leave.
+Encourage employees to stay home—and seek medical care—if they feel ill or have COVID-19 symptoms by providing sufficient paid sick leave.

 In addition to empowering your employees to protect and care for themselves, consider making operational changes that will support employee health.